 - There are electrical journeyman licenses offered for each of the 9 electrical specialties

 - An apprentice may work under the direct supervision a validly certified journeyman

-New Mexico construction law requires a certain amount of electrical journeyman and apprentices on a job site.
+New Mexico construction law requires a certain amount of electrical journeymen and apprentices on a job site.

-The ratio of certified journeyman to unregistered apprentices must not exceed:
+The ratio of certified journeymen to unregistered apprentices must not exceed: